Availity/availity-ekko/docs/readme/partials/proxy.md

         host: "127.0.0.1",
         port: 7777, // port number to proxied server
         proxy: true, // defaults to false.  when true the proxy is enabled
+        headers: {
+          RemoteUser: 'otheruser' // set customer header for proxy request to this server },
         proxies:
         [
             {